Management of wastewater

 Appropriate technology and best practices can be used to capture wastewater straight from its source and directed to the right places for treatment.
 This part will involve a significant investment, but the long-term benefits will be worth it.
 It may involve laying different underground pipes to carry different types of wastewater.

 In many rural dwellings all over the world, the sun, vegetation, soils, and bacteria can take care of wastewater naturally if discharged into the environment with little or no treatment.
 It is possible because the volumes are very small.
 In urban centers, the amounts of wastewater produced are staggering and simply impossible for nature to take care of.
 This is why we need to treat wastewater using appropriate and relevant technology before discharging it into the environment.

 4. Recycle and re-use water:

-5. Education, Awareness, Advocacy and Stewardship:
+5. Education, Awareness, Advocacy, and Stewardship:

-Stakeholders should provide a friendly background for the development of new ideas and technologies to managing the issue.
+Stakeholders should provide a friendly background for the development of new ideas and technologies in managing the issue.
 Each person and all groups of people should be adequately informed about the threat and the need to reduce wastewater and welcome the potential in managing them with socially and culturally appropriate methods and technology.